Syracuse University logo

 Is Syracuse University the right fit for me?

 Whether Syracuse University is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (46% admit rate), cost ($55,920/year out-of-state), campus culture in Syracuse, and available programs.
+Key factors to consider: admissions selectivity (46% admit rate), avg net price ($38,793/year after aid), campus culture in Syracuse, and available programs.
 Use CollegeCove's compare tool to weigh Syracuse University against similar schools side-by-side.

 Ready to apply?